Best Pantomime Scripts for Large Casts

 Peter Pan has a similar structural demand.
 There are three distinct ensemble pools in this show: pirates, Lost Boys, and mermaids.
 Each world has its own costume identity, its own songs, and its own staging logic.
 You can merge some named Lost Boys if needed, and Mr and Mrs Darling can be doubled by the actors playing the named Lost Boys in their opening scenes, but the show loses something real if none of those three worlds has enough people in it.
 If you have a youth group with a lot of children to place, this is a script worth considering seriously: Lost Boys and mermaids are exactly the sort of roles that suit younger performers who want a clear character identity within an ensemble setting.
 If all those principal and supporting roles aren’t enough, there’s also Tinker Bill, the body double for Tinker Bell, who has an all too brief cameo which earns one of the biggest laughs of the whole show!

 Snow White sits at 15 principal roles, seven of whom are individually characterised dwarves.
-Lucky, Dizzy, Jolly, Cosy, Skippy, Snoozy and Clappy each have their own personality, they're not interchangeable.
+Lucky, Dizzy, Jolly, Cosy, Skippy, Snoozy and Clappy each have their own personality; they're not interchangeable.
 Clappy is a non-speaking role that works well for a younger or less experienced performer.
-These seven roles, plus Dame Babs, the Wicked Queen, Snow White, the Prince, Simon, Sally, the Narrator, and the Magic Mirror, make this the script in the catalogue with the most substantial principal roster.
-The ensemble of townsfolk, deliverymen, and ghosts expands naturally behind them.
+These seven roles, plus Dame Babs, the Wicked Queen, Snow White, the Prince, Simon, Sally, the Narrator, and the Magic Mirror, give this the most substantial principal roster in the catalogue.

 Scripts that scale up brilliantly